 The intensity test measures the intensity of the UV-lamp over the full wavelength range (190 - 640 nm).
-Four spectral ranges are used to evaluat the intensity spectrum.
-The test is used to determine the performance of th lamp and optics (see also "Cell Test" on page 143).
-When the test is started, 1-nm slit is moved into the light path automatically (G4212A only).
+Four spectral ranges are used to evaluate the intensity spectrum.
+The test is used to determine the performance of the lamp and optics (see also "Cell Test" on page 143).
+When the test is started, the 1-nm slit is moved into the light path automatically (G4212A only).
 On the G4212B, the 4 nm fixed slit is used.
-To eliminate effects due to absorbing solvents, the test should be done with water in the Max-Light Cartridge Cell with the Max-Light Cartridge Test Cell.
-The shape of the intensity spectrum primarily dependent on the lamp, grating, and diode array characteristics.
+To eliminate effects due to absorbing solvents, the test should be done with water in the Max-Light Cartridge Cell or with the Max-Light Cartridge Test Cell.
+The shape of the intensity spectrum is primarily dependent on the lamp, grating, and diode array characteristics.
 Therefore, intensity spectra will differ slightly between instruments.

 When In case of UV-lamp problem (drift, noise).

-Parts required # Description 1 Max-Light Cartridge Cell (filled with water) OR 1 Max-Light Cartridge Test Cell Preparations Lamp must be on for at least 10 minutes.
+Preparations Lamp must be on for at least 10 minutes.